jianlin-cheng/Cryo2Struct/README.md

 4. <ins>**Output**</ins>:  **Modeled atomic structure**
 The output model is saved in the density map's directory.
 The modeled atomic structure for this example is saved as [input/34610/34610_cryo2struct_full.pdb](input/34610/34610_cryo2struct_full.pdb).
 It took 9.19 minutes to model the structure for cryo-EM density map ``34610``.

+5. <ins>**Confidence Scores**</ins>:
+Cryo2Struct provides a per-residue estimation of confidence within the range of [0, 1] for both carbon-alpha and amino acid type predictions.
+The confidence score file and plot are available in [input/34610/](input/34610/).

 ## Evaluation
 The evaluation results presented in the paper is computed using [Phenix's chain_comparison tool](https://phenix-online.org/documentation/reference/chain_comparison.html) and [US-align](https://zhanggroup.org/US-align/).
 US-align can be run in it's web server, however, the Phenix needs to be installed locally to compute the metrics.
 After installation of Phenix tool, run the following: